robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 logPhase(136); // 270 | it's because SINE C was created like this: sample += generateSineWave(16, 0.3, 270, i);
 ```

 Magic works as expected.
-Phase was restored properly.
+Phase was also restored properly.

 ### Summary